matter-labs/zinc/zinc-book/src/09-zargo-circuit-manager/00-overview.md

 ### `run`

-Runs the circuit on the Zinc VM, writes the circuit result to a JSON file.
+Build and runs the circuit on the Zinc VM, writes the result to the terminal.

 ### `setup`